Leanse1/Amazon-Dashcart-Proto/README.md

 ## Introduction
-This repository is a mimic of Amazon Dash cart which can track and estimate price on its flow
+This repository is a mimic of Amazon Dash cart which can track and estimate price on its flow I am still working on it for enhancements

 ## Features
 - Feature1: Object detection task.